 PDA was first described in the 1980s by the late Professor Elizabeth Newson in Nottingham, UK and has slowly gained recognition since.
 The UK National Autistic Society describe PDA as "a profile that describes those whose main characteristic is to avoid everyday demands and expectations to an extreme extent."
-PDA is a unique profile because individuals don't always present in the expected way that ASD does.
+PDA is a unique profile because individuals can appear to have better social understanding and communication skills than other autistic people.

 It is important that general practitioners are aware of the characteristics of the PDA profile so that they can refer patients to appropriate specialists.
 PDAANZ is actively involved in increasing awareness amongst GPs, specialists, academics and educationalists, to ensure that people with PDA are understood and supported.

 Individuals with PDA present with oppositional behaviour due to high anxiety.
 Oppositional behaviour is not a choice for people with PDA.

 With thanks to Graeme G Storey who administrates the PDA Australia (Pathological Demand Avoidance) and PDA New Zealand (Pathological Demand Avoidance) Facebook support groups and provides The PDA Resource website.